charleswang918/COMP421-Database-Systems/README.md

 ## Project 1-ER model design
 Conceptual design of databases (e.g., entity-relationship model), relational data model, functional dependencies.
 ## Project 2-Databse design
-Create a schema and implement a database using DB2, populate database from project 1 with data, maintain, query and update data using SQL.
+Create a schema and implement a database using DB2, write SQL queries to populate database from project 1 with data, to maintain, query and update data using SQL queries.
 ## Project 3-Application program design
 Develop application programs, and implement a user-friendly interface using JDBC.